subnetdusk/evilprof/README.md

 <a name="english-version"></a>
 ## English Version
-This English Version is hosted at [evilprof-english.streamlit.app](https://evilprof-english.streamlit.app/)
+This app is hosted at [evilprof.streamlit.app](https://evilprof.streamlit.app/)

 ### Description